Neix20/TuyaDashboardRN/docs/version/viewer_version.md

 - Added "Device", "Dashboard", "Profile"
 - Added functionality to Log User back to Session after they exit the app
 - Update Profile UI, Change terminology

+## 1.2.32

+- Update "Profile Email" to Use Viewer Email
+- Change "Status" to "Viewer"
+- Remove "Sync Now" from "Devices"
+- Remove "Download" from View Shot Modal
+- Remove "Add To Favorite" from "Devices"
+- Re-design "Device Item"